Frederick Augustus Rutowsky: Military career

 On 21 April 1738 he became General of the Cavalry, on 9 August 1740 Governor of Dresden and Commander of the Grenadier Guard, Obristhaus on 10 August and Landzeugmeister.
 On 10 January 1742 he was appointed Commander of a Dragoon's Regiment.

 During the First Silesian War he commanded the Saxon troops in Bohemia and participated on the 26 November 1742 in the storming of Prague.
 Frederick Augustus commanded the troops which stayed behind in Saxony, and fought with these troops and the biggest part of the Saxon Army coming back from Bohemia the battle of Kesselsdorf near Dresden (15 December 1745), where they suffered a crucial defeat in the Second Silesian War against the Prince Leopold I of Anhalt-Dessau.

 On 6 January 1746 he was ranked General en Chef, and on 11 January 1749, at last, he was appointed Field Marshal.
 During the next peace years, he did not succeed in spite of multiple efforts, to avert the cutbacks in the Saxon Army by the prime minister Brühl, which seriously reduced its effectiveness.

 Siege of Pirna

 At the sudden outbreak of the Seven Years' War, he concentrated the Saxon Army of only 18,100 men in a strong defensive position near Pirna.
 He withstood a siege of 6 weeks, but had to capitulate on 16 October 1756, and became a prisoner of King Frederick II of Prussia.

 During the years of war Rutowsky stayed in Saxony and renounced all his military functions directly after the Treaty of Hubertusburg on 8 March 1763.
 He died one year later, aged sixty-one.

 Marriage and issue

-On 4 January 1739 Frederick Augustus married with the Princess Ludovika Amalie Lubomirska.
+On 4 January 1739 Frederick Augustus married the Princess Ludovika Amalie Lubomirska.
 Their only child, August Joseph, Count Rutowsky (b.
 2 August 1741) died of smallpox in Brunswick, 17 January 1755.